-There will be two midterms in this course.
-The midterms will be a combination of multiple choice and short answer/essay questions about data analysis concepts and tools.
+There will be one midterm.
+The midterm will be a combination of multiple choice and short answer/essay questions about data analysis concepts and tools.
 Material will be taken from class lectures and readings.
-Participating in class exercises and completing any assigned reading will best prepare you for the exams.
+Participating in class exercises and completing homework assignments will best prepare you for the midterm.